leafsphp/api-docs/src/docs/intro/first-app.md

 php leaf serve
 ```

-When we take a look at our `index.php` file, we see that Leaf Core is initialised and a bunch of files including our routes are imported.
+When we take a look at our `public/index.php` file, we see that Leaf Core is initialised and a bunch of files including our routes are imported.

-As such, `index.php` serves as our project root.
-Every request/page load passes through `index.php` first and this is done because of the [.htaccess](/leaf/v/2.4.3/intro/htaccess) file.
+As such, `public/index.php` serves as our project root.
+Every request/page load passes through `public/index.php` first and this is done because of the [.htaccess](/leaf/v/2.4.3/intro/htaccess) file.

 ### Routing

 ::: warning Note that
-Routing is based on the leaf 3 and uses the leaf router module.
+Routing is based on leaf 3 and uses the leaf router module.
 If you haven't already read the docs, we recommend that you read on [routing with leaf PHP](https://leafphp.dev/docs/routing)
 :::

 Routes are stored in the `app/routes` directory.
 In there, you can create routes specific to an operation like `_users.php` or `_transactions.php` which hold routes specific to that operation.
 After this, you can link these files by requiring them in `app/routes/index.php`.
 This is totally optional as you can list all your routes in the `app/routes/index.php` file.